 In calculating the salutatorian for the graduating class, the second highest weighted GPA after 7 semesters will be the salutatorian.
 In the event that a 3-Year graduation plan student has the same or higher weighted GPA as the 4-Year graduation plan student, the students will be classified as co-salutatorians.

-*If a student who is receiving the recognition of Valedictorian or Salutatorian is the sole earner of this recognition and is not on track to graduate by the deadline date the schoo lset to inform students and parents of students who will not graduate, the recognition will be moved to the next student with the next highest weighted GPA based on the 7 the semester freeze.
+*If a student who is receiving the recognition of Valedictorian or Salutatorian is the sole earner of this recognition and is not on track to graduate by the deadline date the school set to inform students and parents or guardians of students who will not graduate, the recognition will be moved to the next student with the next highest weighted GPA based on the 7th semester freeze.

-The International Baccalaureate and Cambridge AICE programs will designate their own valedictorian and salutatorian based on the Class Rank GPA, of its members whose membership in the IB and AICE program meet the criteria outlined in the Membership Requirements above.
-The Class Rank for the IB and AICE will be a district-wide class rank based on the total senior graduating class for the school district of Pasco County using the ranking criteria in the Student Progression Plan
+The International Baccalaureate and Cambridge AICE programs will designate their own valedictorian and salutatorian based on the Class Rank GPA, of its members whose membership in the IB and AICE program meet the criteria outlined in section V-D(6)(a) Membership Requirement.